ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 - `class Dog:` - This defines a new class called `Dog`.
 - `species = "Canis familiaris"` - This is a class attribute.
 A class attribute is a variable that belongs to the class and not to any specific instance of the class.
-- `__init__` - This is a special method called when a new object is created, its also known as a constructor.
-When you create a new object, Python automatically calls this method.
+- `__init__` - This is a special method, known as a constructor.
+You can think of this as a function that "assembles" the object.
+Along with this, it lets you add custom values to the object.
 - `self` - This parameter refers to the instance being created.
 It's a convention in Python to name it `self`.
 - `bark()` and `get_info()` - These are instance methods (functions that belong to a specific instance of the class).
 They take `self` as their first parameter.